Contemplative Fire is a dispersed community of Christ at the edge, inviting us into transformative awareness.

 Discovering different ways of opening my inner/outer life to the Spirit of God has been both challenging and life giving.
 I decided to approach the community of Contemplative Fire in 2012, having known about it for a few years.
 I knew I had to live a new way of being church, so in 2014 I became a Companion on the Way.
 My Christian discipleship continues to be formed and informed by a new experience of community.

+I am the current chair of trustees.
 I have been a Companion on the Way since 2005.
 I am divorced and have two grown up daughters and four grandchildren.
 I taught French in mainstream secondary education for 22 odd years before retraining and free-lancing as a translator.
 Though very different in their praxis, both professions represent ways to serve, which I see as my calling.

 Accordingly I have served diversely on town council, board of governors, Diocesan Committee and sundry organisations.
 In 2009, I worked three months as a peace observer in Palestine with the Ecumenical Accompaniment Programme in Palestine-Israel for which I still advocate.